 The value and use stemming from data sharing are conceptualized around a market logic, despite the collective societal benefits derived from society-wide access.
 The Data Act offers an opportunity to change this by attributing a public interest function to data sharing between the private and public sector.

-However, it still finds it short in articulating its relationship with other legislative initiatives in the field, the scope of data access provisions for connected products and services, and on the conditions for business-to-government data sharing obligations in exceptional situations and public emergencies.
+However, it still found it short in articulating its relationship with other legislative initiatives in the field, the scope of data access provisions for connected products and services, and on the conditions for business-to-government data sharing obligations in exceptional situations and public emergencies.

 In this policy brief we review the EU policy debate on access and use of data in view of the upcoming Data Act.
 We provide arguments against the introduction of new property rights–including the sui generis database right–in favor of strengthening data access rights.